-Number of Series Number of Series C-1 Shares C-2 Shares Aggregate Participants Purchased Purchased Purchase Price Entities affiliated with Accel Partners(1) 4,357,410 3,480,357 \$ 49,999,990 Entities affiliated with CapitalG LP(2) 8,714,820 6,960,717 99,999,998 Thomas F. Mendoza Revocable Trust(3) 17,430 13,920 199,993
+Number of Series Number of Series C-1 Shares C-2 Shares Aggregate Participants Purchased Purchased Purchase Price Entities affiliated with Accel(1) 4,357,410 3,480,357 \$ 49,999,990 Entities affiliated with CapitalG LP(2) 8,714,820 6,960,717 99,999,998 Entities affiliated with Sequoia Capital Operations, LLC(3) 6,536,112 5,220,540 74,999,994 Thomas F. Mendoza Revocable Trust (4) 17,430 13,920 199,993

-- (1) Entities affiliated with Accel Partners holding our securities whose shares are aggregated for purposes of reporting share ownership information are Accel Growth Fund IV L.P., Accel Growth Fund IV Strategic Partners L.P., Accel Growth Fund Investors 2016 L.L.C., Accel Leaders Fund L.P. and Accel Leaders Fund Investors 2016 L.L.C.
-These entities beneficially own more than 5% of our outstanding capital stock and Richard P. Wong, a member of our board of directors, is a Managing Partner of Accel Partners.
-Thomas Mendoza, a member of our board of directors, is a director of Varonis Systems, Inc., an affiliate of Accel Partners. - (2) Entities affiliated with CapitalG LP holding our securities whose shares are aggregated for purposes of reporting share ownership information are CapitalG LP and CapitalG II LP.
-These entities collectively beneficially own more than 5% of our outstanding capital stock. - (3) Thomas Mendoza, a member of our board of directors, is the trustee and a beneficiary of the Thomas F. Mendoza Revocable Trust.
+- Entries affiliated with Aceel holding our securities whose shares are aggregated for purposes of reporting share ownership information are Aceel Growth Fund IV L.P.
+Accel Growth Fund IV Strategic Partners L.P., Accel Growth Fund Investors 2016 L.L.C., Accel Leaders Fund L.P. and Accel Leaders Fund Investors 2016 L.L.C.
+These entrities beneficially own more than 5% of our outstanding capital stock and Kichard P. Wong and Philippe Botteri, each a member of our board of directors, is a Managing Partner and Partner of Accel, respectively.
+Thomas Mendoza, a member of our board of directors, is a director of Variani Systems, Inc., an affiliate of Accel.
+Entrities affiliated with Capital C IP holding our securities whose shares are aggregated for purposes of reporting share ownership information are Capital G IP and Capital G IP.
+These entities collectively beneficially own more than 5% of our outstanding capital stock.
+Lacla Study, a member of our board of directors, is a General Partner at Capital L.S.
+Growth Fund VII, L.P., Sequoia Capital U.S. Growth VII Principals Fund, L.P., and Sequoia Capital U.S. Growth Fund VII, L.P.
+Carl Eschenbach, a member of our board of directors, is a Partner at Sequoia Capital Operations, LLC.
+(1) (2)

+- (3)

+- (4)